OR WAIT 15 SECS

-Our study confirms that a single strain, called USA300, of CA-MRSA is responsible for many of the devastating infections which have spread rapidly across the U.S. in recent years, said James Musser, MD, PhD, co-author of the PNAS paper and co-director of The Methodist Hospital Research Institute in Houston.
-Musser is also the director of the Center for Molecular and
+Our study confirms that a single strain, called USA300, of CA-MRSA is responsible for many of the devastating infections which have spread rapidly across the U.S. in recent years, says James Musser, MD, PhD, co-author of the PNAS paper and co-director of The Methodist Hospital Research Institute in Houston.
+Musser is also the director of the Center for Molecular and Translational Human Infectious Disease Research Center at TMHRI.

 Of the eight nearly indistinguishable USA300 patient samples, two caused far fewer deaths in laboratory mice than the others, highlighting an emerging view that tiny genetic changes among evolving strains can profoundly affect disease severity and the potential for drug resistance to develop.